 Having acquired rights of immortal persons, what kind of person is the corporation?
 By law, the corporation can only consider the interests of their shareholders.
 It is legally bound to put its bottom line before everything else, even the public good.

 What is an externality?
 Milton Friedman describes it as the effect of a transaction between two parties on a third party who is not involved in the transaction.
 A technical sounding term that basically means let somebody else deal with the problems the corporation creates.

 |THE CORPORATION [5/23] Case Histories (22:53)

 Case histories can be used to diagnose the kind of personality that makes the corporation an externality-creating machine.
 Externalities such as harm to employees through the use of sweatshops: the exploitation of Third World countries’ employees resulting in a huge discrepancy of price versus cost.
-Other externalities such as pollution and adverse health effects emerge.
-These include the genesis of the petrochemical industry and links to cancer, birth defects and other toxic effects.
-Another externality is harm to the biosphere or the environmental costs resulting from the way corporations operate, costs that will be passed off to future generations.
-Have we created a doom machine?
+Other externalities such as pollution and adverse health effects emerge, including links to cancer, birth defects and other toxic effects.
+Another externality is harm to the biosphere or environmental costs resulting from the way corporations operate — costs that will be passed off to future generations.
+By relaxing regulatory oversight, have we created a doom machine?

 |THE CORPORATION [6/23] The Pathology of Commerce (0:46)